KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 ## LC-MS metabolite identification <a name="lcms"></a>
 For LC-MS/MS based approach, MS-DIAL software is employed for metabolite identification using quality control samples.
+Step 1 File Conversion
+-	Start “AnalysisBaseFileConverter.exe”.
+-	Drag & drop MS files (.d) into this - program.
+-	Click “Convert”.
+-	The ABF files are generated in the same directory as the raw data files.
+(Figure 1)

 ---
 [↥ **Back to top**](#top)